KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

 Please keep in mind that this public repo is strictly proof of concept code and is not production-ready as-is.
 For instance, the recursion handling specific code needs to refactored to be reusable across multiple triggers and trigger events and not as coupled to the business logic.

-Please feel free to reach out and share suggestions / thoughts / concerns.
+Please feel free to reach out and share suggestions/thoughts/concerns.

 [See: Order of Operations]:https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_triggers_order_of_execution.htm
 [See: Bulk Dml Exception Handling]:https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_dml_bulk_exceptions.htm